When Your Child Has an Elbow Fracture

 Receiving a hard blow to the elbow

-What are the signs and symptoms of an elbow fracture?
+What are the symptoms of an elbow fracture?

 How are elbow fractures diagnosed?

 You may have brought your child to the emergency room for the initial treatment of the elbow fracture.
 A treatment plan must now be made to make sure the elbow heals properly.
-The doctor will ask about your child’s health history and examine your child.
+The healthcare provider will ask about your child’s health history and examine your child.
 An imaging test, such as an X-ray, will be done.
 Imaging tests show areas inside the body such as the bones.
-They give the doctor more information about your child’s injury.
+They give the provider more information about your child’s injury.

 How are elbow fractures treated?

 Your child’s treatment plan is determined by the type, location, and severity of the fracture.
 As instructed, your child should:

 Ice the elbow 3 to 4 times a day for 15 to 20 minutes at a time.
 This can help relieve pain and swelling.
 To make a cold pack, put ice cubes in a plastic bag that seals at the top.
 Wrap the bag in a clean, thin towel or cloth.
 Never put ice or an ice pack directly on the skin.
 The cold pack can be put right on a cast or splint.

 Wear a cast for 3 to 6 weeks.

 Raise the arm to reduce swelling.
 Keep the elbow above heart level as often as possible.